padrino/padrino-docs/guides/08_advanced-usage/06_running-padrino-on-jruby.html.md

 warble war
 ```

-You would get `jrack-test.war` (the same name as your project diresctory name),
+You would get `jrack-test.war` (the same name as your project directory name),
 and you can deploy this war file to tomcat!
 I tested on tomcat 6.0.20, and it
 works well with quick response.